jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 while the human reader would see a statement on four successive lines, each one with a medium length.

-Could  the  I<unspace> be  useful  for  my length/width  example?
+Could  the  _unspace_ be  useful  for  my length/width  example?
 No, because adding  a backslash to inhibit  the space on the  "width" line would shift  the line alignment with  one additional char.
 So  I would have to insert a space in the "length" line also.
 And this space would